 Revision note.
+The King Records house music publisher's advertisement (February 21, 1948) for "I Love You Yes I Do" mentions a previously unknown rendition by Leo Diamond, on Vitacoustic 18.
 A previously unknown Vitacoustic, which may have been the last release on the label, has been reported by Dan DeMuth.
 It is a second Joan Edwards release, on Vitacoustic 22.

 Vitacoustic was a Chicago independent, associated with the up-and-coming Universal Recording operation.
 It collapsed into bankruptcy in less than a year, amid nasty management disputes, after investing heavily in recorded material that would never see release.
 Yet it began its brief life with a monster hit.
 Because it spent freely on Billboardads, and its riches-to-rags story attracted a lot of coverage, the company's story is much better documented in contemporary sources than was usual for small labels.